writethedocs/www/docs/conference/videos-user-groups-mailing-list.rst

-:Date: 2013-02-19 15:00:00

-Announcing Conference Videos, a New User Group, and a Mailing List
+Announcing Conference Videos, a Meetup Group, and a Mailing List
 ==================================================================

 It's been a few months since the conference,